dekrus/Fallout2MechanicsMiniRework/README.md

 - All creatures with a Healing Rate of 6 or higher begin to regenerate a portion of their HP at the end of their turn in combat, or every 5 seconds when out of combat (configurable in the `.ini` file).
 - Using a Stimpak increases the Healing Rate for 15 seconds (3 rounds).
 Afterwards, a penalty is applied to the Healing Rate to prevent Stimpak abuse.
-- The Super Stimpak instantly restores HP based on the target’s maximum HP and current Healing Rate, but not less than 60 HP, while temporarily reducing the Healing Rate (depending on the actual HP restored).
+- The Super Stimpak instantly restores HP based on the target's maximum HP and current Healing Rate, but never less than 60 HP, while temporarily reducing the Healing Rate (depending on the actual HP restored).
 The delayed damage from the Super Stimpak is proportional to the amount of HP actually restored and the difference between the Healing Rate and the applied penalty.
   - Additionally, if enabled in the `.ini` file, the Super Stimpak can heal crippled limbs at the cost of increased post-effect damage.
 - The Fast Metabolism trait enhances the effects of Stimpaks and Super Stimpaks if **Traits Plus** is enabled.
 - Wanamingos and centaurs have passive HP regeneration (configurable in the `.ini` file).